dmarkrollins/camelot/README.md

 - manage version history - user can choose from history which version to go back to
 - Folks can request you make them editors for a diagram you create which you approve or reject
 - You can create teams with members who can all edit diagrams created for the team
-- Add a collaboration server integration so we can mob diagram drawing